creqwa-dev/creqwa/README.md

 Hessen, Germany

-I would like to become a Full Stack Developer I will work hard and achieve my dream!
+I would like to become a Full Stack Developer one day.
+I will work hard to achieve my dream!

 ### Languages & Tools